Security & Data Handling

 We do not read: .env files, credentials, secrets, private keys, database contents, user data, or anything in node_modules, .git, or build output directories.

-A compact summary of your codebase — typically the first 200 lines of 10-18 key files — is sent to Anthropic's Claude API to generate your storyboard and scene components.
-This summary includes:
+Anthropic's Claude API — A compact summary of your codebase (typically the first 200 lines of 10-18 key files) is sent to generate your storyboard and scene components.
+This includes:

 What we store